Kong/docs.konghq.com/app/docs/0.1.1beta-2/configuration.md

 # Configuration Reference

-Kong is extremely flexible and bends to your needs due to its pluggable architecture.
-It is also very customizable down to its configuration, allowing it to best fit your needs.
-From the ports it listens on, the database you want it to use, down to the underlying NGINX configuration, learn how to sharp your instance so it performs best.
+The Kong configuration file is a [YAML][yaml] file that can be specified when using Kong through the [CLI][cli-reference].
+This file allows you to configure and customize Kong to your needs.
+From the ports it uses, the database it conncts to, and even the internal NGINX server itself.

-### 1. Where to put your configuration file?
+## Where should I place my configuration file?

-1. When using Kong, you can specify a configuration from any command with the `-c` argument.
-See the [CLI reference][cli-reference] for more informations.
+When using Kong, you can specify the location of your configuration file from any command using the `-c` argument.
+See the [CLI reference][cli-reference] for more information.

-2. If no configuration file was manually given to Kong, it will always look for a configuration located at `/etc/kong/kong.yml`.
-3. If no file is present there, Kong will load a default configuration from its Luarocks install path.
+However, when no configuration file is passed to Kong, it will look under `/etc/kong/kong.yml` for a fallback configuration file.
+Should no file be present in this location, Kong will then load a default configuration from its Luarocks install path.

-### 2. Properties reference
+## Property Reference

 This reference describes every property defined in a typical configuration file and their default values.

 They are all **required**.

-**Summary:**
+### Summary

 - [**proxy_port**](#proxy_port)
 - [**admin_api_port**](#admin_api_port)